Ade Aruna

-Ade Aruna (born April 27, 1994) is a Nigerian professional American football defensive end for the BC Lions of the Canadian Football League (CFL).
-He played college football at Tulane, and was drafted by the Minnesota Vikings in the sixth round of the 2018 NFL Draft.
-He has also been a member of the Oakland / Las Vegas Raiders.
+Ade Aruna (born April 27, 1994) is a Nigerian former professional American football defensive end.
+He played college football at Tulane, and was selected by the Minnesota Vikings in the sixth round of the 2018 NFL draft.
+He has also been a member of the Oakland / Las Vegas Raiders and BC Lions.

 Early life

 Born in Nigeria, Aruna moved to the United States during his high school years, initially to pursue a career in basketball.

 Professional career

 Minnesota Vikings

-Aruna was drafted by the Minnesota Vikings in the sixth round (218th overall) of the 2018 NFL Draft.
+Aruna was selected by the Minnesota Vikings in the sixth round (218th overall) of the 2018 NFL draft.
 On August 20, 2018, he was placed on injured reserve after suffering a knee injury in the preseason.

 Aruna was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 12.